-Sustainability and community action are woven throughout the curriculum to help students develop creativity, critical thinking, resilience, empathy, and a commitment to service.
-Students work on projects that meet real and specific needs of the communities they learn about in school, allowing them to use academic skills and knowledge in real life situations.
+Sustainability and community action are woven throughout the curriculum and students work on projects that meet real and specific needs of the communities they learn about in school, allowing them to use academic skills and knowledge in real life situations.
 Town also offers opportunities each year for our entire community - students, parents, faculty, staff, and aluni/ae families - to come together in support of a service project.

 Partnerships and Recent Projects

 April Earth Day observances: Each year during Earth Week our community commits to making sustainable changes to our own lives, and each Division brings in developmentally-appropriate conversations and challenges to build new sustainable habits.
 In 2019, our focus was around reducing and replacing plastic straws, as this form of plastic waste is too small to be recycled in industrial machines and often ends up in waterways and oceans.

 Green Schools Alliance (GSA): Town is a founding member of the Green Schools Alliance, a global peer-to-peer network of pre-K to grade 12 schools working together to solve climate and conservation challenges.
 Since 2007, the GSA has grown to include participation by more than 5,000 public and private schools in 44 U.S. states and 49 countries representing over three million students.
 Addressing climate and conservation challenges, GSA’s mission is to connect and empower schools worldwide to lead the transformation to global sustainability.
 GSA believes schools are hubs of their communities that build resilience, transform markets and policy, shift behavior, and prepare the next generation of innovators to become environmental stewards.